Future Proof Your Marketing Operations: Save your spot here.

 Phase 5: Optimized Email Performance

 Phase 5 is the step beyond being strategic.
-Reach this point on the email creation maturity curve, and your email operation will do more than consistently create exceptional emails – in terms of design, messaging, and effectiveness.
+Reach this point on the email creation maturity curve, and your email operation will do more than consistently create exceptional emails—in terms of design, messaging, and effectiveness.
 At this point on the email creation maturity curve, your operation becomes a competitive advantage for your organization.

 Emails are no longer elements tacked on to the end of a planning process.
 They’re integral and crucial to success.
-Attaining optimal efficiency, strategic insight, and having the ability to share insights can change how your company approaches, creates, and utilizes email as well as how it views your operation.
+Attaining optimal efficiency, strategic insight, and having the ability to share insights can change how your company approaches, creates, and uses email as well as how it views your operation.

 In this phase, email becomes an even more powerful, more cost-effective way to find customers, sell to them, and keep them loyal.
 Creating emails changes from simply being about deploying them to being a key factor in hitting, if not exceeding, KPIs.
 For a B2B marketer, it can center on leads and conversions.
 A retail business may focus on revenue generation.
 For internal communications, the factor can be engagement.